CREPE: Controlling Diffusion with Replica Exchange: Methods

 SMC has been extensively applied to steer the generation process \citep{wu2023practical,dou2024diffusion,singhal2025general,skreta2025feynman,lee2025debiasing,pani2025test,he2025rne,hasan2025discrete}.
 SMC based-methods simulate the discretised annealing path sequentially and generates particles in parallel.
 CREPE introduces a related, but computationally dual perspective on inference time control, by simulating the discretised annealing path in parallel and generating particles sequentially via MCMC.
 We illustrate their difference and connection in \Cref{fig:placeholder}.

 \textbf{Trade-offs between SMC and CREPE } SMC typically requires a large batch of particles to run in parallel, can suffer from low sample diversity or even mode collapse when the batch size is small, \citep{li2024derivative,young2024diffusion,lee2025debiasing}.
+A common strategy is to run multiple batches.
+While this can improve diversity, it does not address the bias introduced by a small batch size.
+We illustrate and discuss this in detail in \Cref{app:smc_pt_minibatch}.
 CREPE, by contrast, only requires parallelisation across different diffusion times $(t_m)_{m=0}^M$, but generates new samples sequentially.
-It tends to produce more diverse samples, as we demonstrate in experiments.
+It tends to produce more diverse samples naturally, as we demonstrate in experiments.
 Another advantage of CREPE compared to SMC-based methods is that it supports online refinement: new constraints can be introduced on the fly, or samples can be further refined if their quality is insufficient.
 It is also an anytime inference algorithm: unlike SMC, which returns target samples only after the final iteration, CREPE can terminate at any iteration.
 However, \emph{a burn-in period is required}: the samples from the first several iterations may not follow the desired target $\pi_0$ and may be discarded.

 We also highlight that when the number of PT iterations equals the number of SMC particles, and both methods use the same discretisation steps, controlling with PT and SMC incur the same number of network function evaluations (NFEs).
 We provide a detailed discussion in \Cref{appendix:smc_pt_compute}.